Solving the Poisson equation#

 2D Manufactured Test on a Rectangle#

-We now solve a 2D manufactured Poisson problem on a rectangle with different side lengths:
+We now solve a 2D Poisson problem on a rectangular domain with different side lengths.
+This tests:

 \[\rho(x,y) = \left[\left(\frac{2\pi}{L_x}\right)^2 + \left(\frac{2\pi}{L_y}\right)^2 + \varepsilon\right] \phi_\mathrm{exact}(x,y).\]